Why use a Standby Notification Server?

 The password must match that used on the primary, so do not proceed until you are sure you have it.

 When the process completes, copy the SSH key that appears on the screen to the Primary server in the gwos user's home .ssh directory, adding it to the authorized_keys file (if it exists), or creating this file if it does not.
-Make sure the file is restricted to the gwos user only, as are the other files in this directory.
+Make sure the file is restricted to the gwos user only with mode 600, as are the other files in this directory.

 If you notice any error messages, STOP.
 Restore from backup, and report the error to support.